-If you hold limited registration for teaching or research and you want to change your position (such as changing location, adding work sites, changing your scope of practice (including moving to a role with increased clinical responsibilities e.g. PGY3 to registrar level), applying for a new position with a new employer, etc.) within the same type of registration (i.e. limited registration for teaching or research), you must apply for approval of a change in circumstances.
+If you hold limited registration in public interest and you want to change your position (such as changing location, adding work sites, changing your scope of practice (including moving to a role with increased clinical responsibilities e.g. PGY3 to registrar level), applying for a new position with a new employer, etc.) within the same type of registration (i.e. limited registration in public interest), you must apply for approval of a change in circumstances.